 Have you ever wondered what information is actually in your credit report for lenders to see?
-Have you ever heard someone say your credit score takes into account factors you didn’t expect?
+Ever heard someone say your credit score takes into account factors you didn’t expect?
 Are you unsure about the information credit reference agencies hold on you?
 If you’ve answered ‘yes’ to any of these questions, then you’ll probably want to read on as we break down what is and isn’t included in your credit report!

 Credit report in brief

 Your credit report provides a snap-shot of all of your financial activity over the last six years, so that lenders can use it as a guide to decide whether you should be accepted for things like loans, credit cards and mortgages.